 To begin with, I don't believe in "unattainable goals."
 I believe in "unprecedented goals."
-I want to see our state, and our region, set the bar high and not be satisfied with where we are.
+I want to see our schools, our state, and our region set the bar high and not be satisfied with where we are.

 Secondly, we are going to have the adequate tools to reach those unprecedented goals.
-No teacher should be expected to do the work necessary to meet our goals with the support they need - support in their methods, support in their classrooms, and support in their paychecks.
-We passed a teacher pay raise plan last year that will raise our average teacher salary from 49th to 19th in the nation.
-This plan captured the attention of the rest of the country, because it showed that Mississippi was serious about changing its role in America and the world.
+Teachers should not be expected to do the work necessary to meet our goals with the support they need - support in their methods, support in their classrooms, and support in their paychecks.

-The New York Times, one of the oldest and most respected papers in the country, ran an editorial the day after we passed the teacher pay plan.
+Last year, we passed a teacher pay raise plan that captured the attention of the rest of the country, because it showed that Mississippi was serious about changing its role in America and the world.
+The New York Times ran an editorial the day after we passed the teacher pay plan.
 "Why can't New York put together a package like this?" it asked.
-We must be able to keep the good teachers we already have.
-We must be able to recruit new teachers to work in Mississippi.
-Without competitive pay, it can't be done.
-Now, we're doing it.